SatyamRaj67/SOM_Extension/README.md

 # INSTALLATION
 This project had pirated content (aka music) so I cannot officially put it on the web stores across the browsers.
 You will need to..

+There are a few steps, but they are quite easy installation.
+SO INHALEEEEE, EXHALEEE, AND BARE WITH ME.
+YOU CAN DO THIS!!

 ## STEP-1: Download the latest Release
 Available at [Releases](https://github.com/SatyamRaj67/SOM_Extension/releases)
 Download the zip, which has the latest tag on it.